‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

 In response, Facebook, Twitter and other social media companies made policy decisions to ban calls for violence at the polls and to label premature declarations of victory.
 Facebook also disabled key parts of its service, such as the forwarding of messages, group recommendations and political ads, ahead of the election.

 Still, in the aftermath, “Stop the Steal” groups suddenly gained hundreds of thousands of members.
-Many of those groups pushed misleading claims that Biden bragged about committing voter fraud and that poll workers had been secretly filling out ballots for him.
+Many of those groups pushed false claims that Biden bragged about committing voter fraud and that poll workers had been secretly filling out ballots for him.

-Facebook took unprecedented steps in response, banning a large “Stop the Steal” group for inciting violence, as well as the hashtags #stopthesteal, #voterfraud, #sharpiegate and other terms related to misleading claims of voter fraud.
+Facebook took unprecedented steps in response, banning a large “Stop the Steal” group for inciting violence, as well as the hashtags #stopthesteal, #voterfraud, #sharpiegate and other terms related to false claims of voter fraud.
 The company blocked live video and put some group posts on probation, requiring moderator approvals if group members have too many rule violations.

 Facebook bans ‘STOP THE STEAL’ group Trump allies were using to organize protests against vote counting